 Phototherapy for Psoriasis

-Phototherapy is the use of ultraviolet (UV) light to slow the rapid growth of new skin cells.
-This is helpful in treating psoriasis, which causes skin cells to grow too rapidly.
-There are two types of ultraviolet (UV) light therapy:
+Phototherapy is the use of ultraviolet (UV) light to slow the rapid growth of new skin cells and to decrease inflammation.
+This is helpful in treating psoriasis, which causes inflammation and the rapid growth of skin cells.

 Why It Is Done

 Phototherapy is an effective treatment option without the side effects that can happen with pills or other medicines.
 It may be used when psoriasis covers a lot of your skin.
 Or it may be used when medicines you put on the skin aren't working well.
 Sometimes it's used along with other treatments.

 Phototherapy can be an effective treatment for psoriasis.
 It can be used by people who are pregnant or breastfeeding.